Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 23.32.48 UTC
+- WIB: Kamis, 18 September 2025 00.24.17 UTC
-- WITA: Kamis, 18 September 2025 00.32.48 UTC
+- WITA: Kamis, 18 September 2025 01.24.17 UTC
-- WIT: Kamis, 18 September 2025 01.32.48 UTC
+- WIT: Kamis, 18 September 2025 02.24.17 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: motivational
+Kategori: technology